feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Gather current data on Algeria's economic indicators such as GDP growth, inflation, and unemployment rates."
+#> [1] "Research the current economic situation in Algeria using up-to-date and reliable sources, noting key indicators such as GDP growth, sectors driving the economy, and challenges faced."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> 7cf2659d-d070-41a5-b63d-66437df57ced
+#> 4303c4c2-6441-4c8c-8ca6-03b84034a27a
 #>
 #> [[2]]$agent_name
-#> [1] "researcher"
+#> [1] "summarizer"
 #>
 #> [[2]]$model_provider
 #> [1] "OpenAI"